Bread Dad

 Why do some people like to make banana muffins without butter?

-Some people like to make banana muffins without butter because their family might be allergic to dairy products, they might be trying to reduce the saturated fat in their family’s diet, they might dislike the flavor of butter, they have run out of butter and don’t want to drive to the grocery store (i.e. due to a snow storm), etc.
+Some people like to make banana muffins without butter because their family might be allergic to dairy products, they might be trying to reduce the saturated fat in their family’s diet, they might dislike the flavor of butter, they have run out of butter and don’t want to drive to the grocery store (e.g. due to a snow storm), etc.

 Can I add extra ingredients to these no butter banana bread muffins?